Edited by: Keri Stooksbury

 Award availability may be a challenge when looking for flights to the Maldives, but we’ve got a great guide to help make searching for award space easier.

-Hot Tip: If you’re running into a lot of dead ends, consider flying into Colombo, Sri Lanka.
+Hot Tip: If you’re running into a lot of dead ends, consider flying into Colombo (CMB), Sri Lanka.
 It’s just about an hour away by air to the Maldives and often has much more award availability.

 The American Airlines AAdvantage program can help you get to the Maldives even though American Airlines doesn’t operate flights there.

-On their partner award chart, the Maldives falls into the Indian Subcontinent region.
-Here are the one-way rates for award flights on Oneworld Alliance partners and partner airlines from the United States:
+On its partner award chart, the Maldives falls into the Indian Subcontinent region.
+Here are the one-way rates for award flights on Oneworld Alliance partners and partner airlines from the U.S.:

-American Airlines offers some great options to get to the Maldives by booking on their partner airlines.
+American Airlines offers some great options to get to the Maldives by booking on its partner airlines.
 Here are some of our favorite partners to redeem AAdvantage miles to the Maldives.

-Etihad offers an incredible first and business class product on their long-haul flights from the U.S., including their famous Etihad First Class Apartment on their A380 aircraft (which flies from New York’s JFK airport).
+Etihad offers an incredible first and business class product on its long-haul flights from the U.S., including the famous Etihad First Class Apartment on its A380 aircraft, which flies from New York’s John F. Kennedy (JFK) airport.

 Etihad flies to Abu Dhabi from the following cities in the U.S.:

 Award availability is usually pretty decent.
-Be sure to search segment by segment to increase your odds of finding the “guest” award seats.
+Be sure to search segment by segment to increase your odds of finding the Etihad Guest award seats.